GerardMJuan/simlr-ad/README.md

 - **utils/** contains extra code necessary for the correct functionality of the main script.

 ## Data
 Data used is gathered from [ADNI](http://adni.loni.usc.edu/) database.
 Data is available [upon request](http://adni.loni.usc.edu/data-samples/access-data/).
-Due to the use agreement of ADNI, data cannot be redistributed.
+Due to the use agreement of ADNI, data cannot be redistributed, researchers have to ask for access to the data directly to ADNI.
 File named ```patients-dtic2018.csv``` contains a list of patients used in the results presented at ETIC PhD Workshop 2018, for reproducibility.

 Files needed for the experiment are as follows.
 The shown path is respect to the ADNI website, where the data is situated.